twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 The person who first showed that there were unsolvable decision problems using **Lambda Calculus** (proved Leibniz wrong) Developed Lambda Calculus Computational model based  on function application and abstraction

+## Church's Theorem
+First
+There is lambda expression that will allow them